top of page

 Real Estate and Housing Stability

-Homelessness is a supply and demand problem, since not everyone has a place to live.
+Homelessness is a supply-and-demand problem since not everyone has a place to live.
 Homes cost more as people compete for limited supply.
 Thus, more people are priced out, and more end up homeless.
 There are also policy failures, instituting laws and zoning rules that limit the number of available homes.

 USA Project - 02